Public Sector Commission - Information statement

 To request access to documents under the FOI Act, your application must:

-• be in writing and say the request is made under the FOI Act
+• be in writing and specify that the request is made under the FOI Act

-• give enough information so that requested documents can be identified
+• give enough information so requested documents can be identified

 • not form part of a letter or email about another subject